ewoks-kit/ewoksjob/doc/bliss.rst

 Supervisor
 ----------

-The supervisor config should be created in `/users/blissadm/local/daemon/config/supervisor.d`.
+The supervisor config should be created in `/users/blissadm/local/daemon/config/supervisor.d/ewoks.conf`.

-Each change made to the configuration must be applied by the `supervisorctl` shell command twice:
+Each change made to the configuration must be applied by the `supervisorctl` shell command:
-  - `supervisorctl reread`: to check changes in the config.
-It should print that the `ewoks` config changed.
+  - `supervisorctl reread`: to load changes in the config.
   - `supervisorctl update`: to apply changes in the config.

 This is an example that registers a job monitor (you only ever need one) and one worker (you may need more than one):